djlastnight/KeyboardSplitterXbox/README.md

 The unmanaged ones are first extracted to user's temp folder and then loaded, using LoadLibrary method from user32.dll via PInvoke.

-This produces a single fully portable execution file.
+This produces a single fully portable executable file (*.exe).

 Keyboard Splitter required drivers (interception and xbox bus) are embedded into the exe file and the user will be prompted to